-Ministry of Tourism recognizes that tourism is a significant contributor of greenhouse gas (GHG) emissions.
-The growth of energy consumption in travel, transport, accommodation and tourism related activities and the dependency on fossil fuels, increase vulnerability and uncertainty for future business growth and translate into important implications for GHG emissions and climate change.
+The Ministry of Tourism recognizes that tourism is a significant contributor to greenhouse gas (GHG) emissions.
+The growth of energy consumption in travel, transport, accommodation, and tourism-related activities and the dependency on fossil fuels, increase vulnerability and uncertainty for future business growth and translate into important implications for GHG emissions and climate change.
 Tourism-related energy use and associated emissions of GHGs can be organized into three subsectors: transport to and from the destination, accommodation and activities.